Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

 \begin{rrema} The latter formulation is an example of the decomposition of the diagonal statements in their "ordinary" form.

-One can usually reformulate these cycle-theoretic statements using the following trivial observation: if $M$ is an object of an additive category $B$, $id_M=f_1+f_2$ (for $f_1,f_2\in B(M,M)$), and $f_i$ factor through some objects $M_i$ of $B$ (for $i=1,2$), then $M$ is a retract of $M_1\bigoplus M_2$.
-In particular, if $B$ is Karoubian (see \S\ref{snotata} below; this is the case for all "motivic" categories), then $M$ is a direct summand of $M_1\bigoplus M_2$.
+One can usually reformulate these cycle-theoretic statements using the following trivial observation: if $M$ is an object of an additive category $\bu$, $\id_M=f_1+f_2$ (for $f_1,f_2\in \bu(M,M)$), and $f_i$ factor through some objects $M_i$ of $\bu$ (for $i=1,2$), then $M$ is a retract of $M_1\bigoplus M_2$.
+In particular, if $\bu$ is idempotent complete (this is the case for all "standard" motivic categories) then $M$ is a direct summand of $M_1\bigoplus M_2$. \end{rrema}